KasthuriRaja-M/Quotes-Generator/README.md

 A unique blend of motivational and funny quotes that combine inspiration with humor.

 ### Author Quotes
 Famous quotes from renowned authors and writers including J.K.
-Rowling, William Shakespeare, Albert Camus, Edgar Allan Poe, and many more.
+Rowling, William Shakespeare, Albert Camus, Edgar Allan Poe, Robert Frost, and many more.

+### Actor Quotes
+Iconic quotes from famous actors and actresses including Arnold Schwarzenegger, Harrison Ford, Tom Hanks, Leonardo DiCaprio, and many more.

 ## 🔧 Customization